bitprj/devrel/Kmeans_clustering_imgs.md

 ```

 ## Model Fitting

+Fitting the model means to apply our tool, Kmeans, familiarizing our model with the contents of the data.
+The relationship between our data and the output is "learned" by the algorithm.
+[Standord](https://stanford.edu/~cpiech/cs221/handouts/kmeans.html) provides a detailed explanation behind the theory and implementation of this algorithm.

 Create an instance of the KMeans class.
 This basically means that grab the *KMeans* tool from our set of *sklearn* toolbox.

 Suppose that we'd like to extract 5 groups or colors from our dataset, pass in *n=5* as a parameter.